mrfdev/CMI/Resources/FAQ/cmi-glow.md

 Hopefully this FAQ helps explain the issues with glow due to conflicting plugins and/or clients.

-There's a little cmi glow youtube video I made that you can check out here: https://www.youtube.com/watch?v=6qHk9Po0aAg
+There's a little CMI glow youtube video I made that you can check out here: https://www.youtube.com/watch?v=6qHk9Po0aAg

 ---